Eagle release draws large crowd despite the cold

 Ted Geers, president of Soarin’ Hawk Raptor Rehabilitation Center of Fort Wayne, the organization that nursed the bird back to health, said it just doesn’t get any more spectacular than this.

-The bird, known only as “the eagle,” spent the last 10 weeks of his life recuperating and rehabilitating under the care of Soarin’ Hawks veterinarians and volunteers.
-The not-for-profit organizations has been looking after and taking care of injured raptors from around the area for more than 20 years now, but Wednesday’s release was still very special.
+The bird, known only as “the eagle,” spent the last 10 weeks of his life recuperating and rehabilitating under the care of Soarin’ Hawk's veterinarians and volunteers.
+The nonprofit organization has been looking after and taking care of injured raptors from around the area for more than 20 years now, but last week's release was still very special.
 It’s not every day Soarin’ Hawk sends a 4-year-old, 12-pound bald eagle back into the wild.

-Unable to fly or hunt without Soarin’ Hawk’s intervention, it is likely the eagle would have perished.

-The group was started in 1996 by a small group of volunteers who thought someone needed to start looking out of the area’s raptor population.
+The group was started in 1996 by a small group of volunteers who thought someone needed to start looking out for the area’s raptor population.

-“Before Soarin’ Hawk, there simply was no other resource around to help injured raptors,” said Geers.
+“Before Soarin’ Hawk, there simply was no other resource around to help injured raptors,” Geers said.
 “So we stepped in and filled the void.”

 “We receive no government money of any kind or sort," Geers said.
 “We have one part-time employee, a vet tech, and everyone else, including our veterinarian, are volunteers.”